-On May 9, 2018, the Corporation entered into an agreement with its lenders to amend the Credit Facilities to exercise \$100.0 million of accordion capacity which increased its total facility capacity from \$275.0 million to \$375.0 million.
-Additional information regarding the amendments to the Credit Facilities in May 2018 can be found in the Corporation's press release dated May 9, 2018, and in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2018.
+On May 9, 2018, the Corporation negotiated amendments to the credit agreement with its lenders ("Credit Agreement") governing its available credit facilities ("Credit Facilities") to exercise \$100.0 million of accordion capacity, which increased its total facility capacity from \$275.0 million to \$375.0 million.
+Additional information regarding the amendments to the Credit Facilities in May 2018 can be found in the Corporation's press release dated May 9, 2018, and in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2018, which can be found on SEDAR.

-On May 30, 2018, Calfrac Holdings closed a private offering of US\$650.0 million aggregate principal amount of 8.50% senior unsecured notes due 2026 (the "2018 Notes").
-Fixed interest on the 2018 Notes is payable on June 15 and December 15 of each year.
-The 2018 Notes will mature on June 15, 2026.
-The Corporation used a portion of the net proceeds from the offering of the 2018 Notes to repay all of its previously outstanding senior unsecured notes and on May 31, 2018, the Corporation used a portion of the net proceeds from the offering of the 2018 Notes to fund the repayment in full of the Term Loan.
+On May 30, 2018, Calfrac Holdings LP ("Calfrac Holdings") closed a private offering of US\$650.0 million aggregate principal amount of 8.50% senior unsecured notes due 2026 (the "Senior Unsecured Notes"), which were issued pursuant to an indenture dated May 30, 2018 (the "Senior Unsecured Notes Indenture").
+Fixed interest on the Senior Unsecured Notes was payable on June 15 and December 15 of each year.
+The Corporation used a portion of the net proceeds from the offering of the Senior Unsecured Notes to repay all of its previously outstanding senior unsecured notes, and on May 31, 2018, the Corporation used a portion of the net proceeds from the offering of the Senior Unsecured Notes to fund the repayment in full of the outstanding balance of a \$200.0 million second lien senior secured term loan facility.
+Additional information regarding the Senior Unsecured Notes financing can be found in the Corporation's press release dated May 30, 2018, which can be found on SEDAR.
+As discussed further below, a portion of the Senior Unsecured Notes were exchanged into Second Lien Notes pursuant to the Exchange Offer, and the remainder of the Senior Unsecured Notes were cancelled and exchanged for equity pursuant to the Plan of Arrangement and Recapitalization Transaction.